2-Discontinuity Functions Table.

 The third case in the discontinuity function table is a beam under a uniform load wo.

-The third case is an upward uniform load of intensity wo, in the upward direction, acting on a beam shifted from the left part of the beam but acting at a distance of a.
-The uniform load continues to act till the beam ends, with a length of (L-a), where L is the beam length.
+The third case is an upward uniform load of intensity wo acting on a beam shifted from the left part of the beam, at a distance a.
+The uniform load continues to act over the length (L-a), where L is the beam length.

 The fourth case in the discontinuity function table is a beam under a triangular load with maximum intensity wo.

 In the next slide, if we check case number 4.
-This is the case of an upward triangular load acting on a beam, with maximum intensity wo but shifted from the left part by a distance of a.
+This is the case of an upward triangular load acting on a beam, with maximum intensity wo, shifted to the left by a distance a.
 The load continues till the beam ends with a distance of (L-a).

-The load intensity is wo and corresponds to a base distance b, the slope of the load is wo/b, and the load function w(x)=wo/b*<x-a>^1; there is a match in units since w/b is for instance N/m divided by M to be multiplied by m this will yield N/m.
+The load intensity is wo and corresponds to a base distance b, the slope of the load is wo/b, and the load function w(x)=wo/b*<x-a>^1; there is a match in units since w/b is, for instance, N/m divided by M to be multiplied by m, which will yield N/m.

 Case number 5 is the case of an upward uniform load acting on a beam shifted from the left part of the beam and acting at a distance of a1.
 The uniform load continues to act only a limited distance a2 from the w(x) vertical axis, with a length of (a2-a1).

-To get the proper expression for w(x), consider the load continues till the beam ends, but deduct a uniform load acting downwards with a distance of (L-a2).
+To get the proper expression for w(x), assume the load continues to the beam ends, but deduct a uniform downward load over a distance of (L-a2).
 Consider x is the distance from the vertical axis W(x).

 Integrate one time to get the shear function V(x) equals W0<x-a1>^1 -w0<x-a2>^1.
 Integrate one time more to get the moment function M(x) equals W0*(1/2)*<x-a1>^2 -w0 *(1/2)*<x-a2>^2.

-This is the case of an upward triangular load acting on a beam but shifted from the left part by a distance of a1.
+This is the case of an upward triangular load acting on a beam, shifted to the left by a distance a1.
 The load continues to act only a limited distance a2 from the w(x) vertical axis, with a length of (a2-a1).

-The load intensity is w and corresponds to a base distance b; the slope of the load is w/b.
-Consider x is the distance from the vertical axis W(x).
+The load intensity is w, and the base distance is b; the slope of the load is w/b.
+Consider x is the distance from the vertical axis, W(x).
 To get the proper expression for w(x), consider the load continues until the beam ends.
 The added area is a trapezoidal area of width (x-a2) with a left side height of w0 and a right side height of ( w0+(w0*(x-a2)/b).

 The first expression of w(x) or the load function is w(x)=W0/b*<x-a1>^1 – W0/b*<x-a2>^1- w0<x-a2>^0.
 Integrate one time to get the shear function V(x) equals W0/b*(1/2)*<x-a1>^2 – W0/b*(1/2)*<x-a2>^2- w0<x-a2>^1.